-Learning how to set boundaries has been difficult for me.
+Learning how to set boundaries was been difficult for me.

-On the day I graduated from business school, some family members called me and told me they were happy I was graduating because I could finally help them.
+On the day I graduated from business school, some family members called me and told me they were happy I was graduating because I could finally help them financially.

 That conversation brought up all my fears about money.

-I was torn between being debt free and getting my family’s approval by giving them what little money I had to pay back all my debts.
+I was torn between being debt free and getting my family’s approval by giving them what little money I made.

 After a few life coaching sessions I saw that my refusal to be successful wasn’t helping me at all so I learned to set financial boundaries with my family.